 4WD access is easy

-The best thing about Cable Beach is you can drive your 4WD straight down the main road, through the open gate and onto the beach.
+Cable beach 4WD access is super easy.
+You just drive down the main road, around the carpark and straight down an open gate onto the beach.
 You can travel north for a huge distance, and find your own slice of paradise in just a couple of minutes.

 As a result of the easy access, come sunset, hundreds of 4WD’s pour onto the beach for drinks, snacks and even dinner, along with photo’s, swimming and just having a good time on the beach.